grapl-security/grapl/src/js/grapl-cdk/README.md

 ## Deploying

-To deploy Grapl with the CDK, execute the following
+To deploy Grapl with the CDK, execute the following.
+Note that this process takes a while (like roughly 1hr), especially the last step.

 1. `npm i`
 2. `npm run build`